A Brief History of the State of the Union

 Who started the parade of honored guests?

 Could such a Hollywood flourish have come from anyone other than Ronald Reagan?
 His 1982 address was the first to feature personal guests that the President publicly recognized over the course of his speech.
+Openly gay NBA veteran Jason Collins and two survivors of the Boston Marathon bombing are among this year's guests.

-As you might guess, there have a few guests that one might not expect at a political event.
+As you might guess, there have been a few guests that one might not expect at a political event.
 A few particularly choice guests: 12-year-old music prodigy Tyrone Ford (1986), baseball sluggers Sammy Sosa (1999) and Hank Aaron (2000), Baby Einstein founder Julie Aigner-Clark (2007), and NBA star Dikembe Mutombo (2007).

 What's the story with the opposition party's response right after the address?